 Symmetry of interaction (Newton's Third Law) is an automatic feature of any such system, and conservation laws are described by application of Noether's theorem.
-In tokamak gyrokinetics, time symmetry leads to energy conservation and axisymmetry leads to toroidal momentum conservation, not just for particles moving in prescribed fields but generally for the field/particle system.
-The gyrokinetic field theory papers introduced these applications to our context \cite{Sugama00,Brizard00}, and a detailed exposition of why and how it works, including discussion of the importance of canonical representation in the Lagrangian, is given in a recent work on energetic consistency and momentum conservation in gyrokinetic field theory \cite{momcons}.
-In this context, canonical representation refers to the strategy of the Lie transform as discussed by Hahm \cite{Hahm88} to arrange all dependence upon space-time dependent field quantities into the time component of the Lagrangian, so that the symplectic part (see Brizard and Hahm's review \cite{Brizard07}) is independent of both time and toroidal angle.
-The computations described below are arranged from the start to follow this structure, so as to automatically guarantee the existence of energy and toroidal momentum conservation laws, that is, general energetic consistency.
+In gyrokinetic theory applied to tokamaks or other axisymmetric equilibria, time symmetry leads to energy conservation and axisymmetry leads to toroidal momentum conservation, not just for particles moving in prescribed fields but generally for the field/particle system.
+The gyrokinetic field theory papers introduced these applications to our context \cite{Sugama00,Brizard00}, and a detailed exposition of why and how it works, including discussion of the importance of canonical representation in the Lagrangian, is given in a previous work on energetic consistency and momentum conservation in gyrokinetic field theory \cite{momcons}.
+In this context, canonical representation refers to the strategy of the Lie transform as discussed by Hahm \cite{Hahm88} to arrange all dependence upon space-time dependent field quantities into the time component of the Lagrangian, so that the canonical momenta, dependent upon phase space coordinates, are independent of both time and toroidal angle.
+The derivations described below are arranged from the start to follow this structure, so as to automatically guarantee the existence of energy and toroidal momentum conservation laws, that is, general energetic consistency.